mabel-dev/opteryx.dev/docs/contributing/internals/query-engine.md

 Opteryx implements a vectorized Volcano model executor.
 This means that the planner starts at the node closest to the end of the plan (e.g. `LIMIT`) and asks it for a page of data.
 This node asks its preceeding node for a page of data, etc etc until it gets to the node which aquires data from source.
 The data is then processed by each node until it is returned to the `LIMIT` node at the end.

 ## Performance Features

 The following features are build into the query engine to improve performance

-- Small pages are merged together before activities which operate on the entire page-at-a-time (such as selections)
+- Small pages are merged together (referred to as 'defragmentation') before activities which operate on the entire page-at-a-time (such as selections)
-- Projections are pushed to the parser, either to prevent parsing of unwanted fields (Parquet), or before passing to the next operation
+- Projections are pushed to the blob parser, either to prevent parsing of unwanted fields (Parquet), or before passing to the next operation
+- A buffer pool is used to maintain an in-memory cache of blobs
-- A page cache is used (local or memcached) to reduce reads to attached or remote storage
+- A shared page cache can be used (e.g. memcached) to reduce reads to attached or remote storage
 - An [LRU-K](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Variants_on_LRU) cache eviction strategy with a fixed eviction budget per query to help ensure effective use of the page cache
 - Aggressive pruning of date partitioned datasets
 - SIMD and vectorized execution where available (via [Numpy](https://numpy.org/devdocs/reference/simd/index.html) and [PyArrow](https://arrow.apache.org/docs/format/Columnar.html))
 - Projection before `GROUP BY` to reduce data handled by the aggregators
+- `null` values are eliminated from filters before they are executed, and added back in after values have been compared, reducing the pointless work of comparing `null` values